RO-29/benzinga-backend-challenge/README.md

 # benzinga-backend-challenge
-Benzinga Backend Challenge, A webhhok receiver and forwarder.
+Benzinga Backend Challenge, a simple webhook receiver and forwarder.

 ### The application should be a basic webhook receiver that has two endpoints.
 1. GET /healthz - should return HTTP 200-OK and “OK” as a string in the body